turnerbenjamin/pl-400-revision-notes/2_extend_the_platform_40-45/3_azure_functions.md

 ## Authenticate to Power Platform with Identity-Based Connection

-With some connections we will need to use tokens and secrets to authenticate.
+With some connections, we will need to use tokens and secrets to authenticate.
 With Azure functions, we can use the application settings to securely store these credentials.
 They will be encrypted and accessed by the app at runtime as environment variables.
 For local development these credentials can be stored